 - Diseases and hereditary conditions that promote irritation in the feet such as diabetes.

 Heel spurs usually occur without any symptoms.
-When heel spur irritates neighbouring structures or becomes irritated from repeated loads, it can cause heel pain and discomfort when walking or running.
+When a heel spur irritates neighbouring structures or becomes irritated from repeated loads, it can cause heel pain and discomfort when walking or running.

 The treatment of a heel spur will depend on the location of the heel spur and its size.
 Treatment is not necessary for all heel spurs.
 In most cases, heel pain is managed conservatively with sports chiropractic and physiotherapy treatments.
 In some cases, a surgical opinion is considered.